-Traffic - \$13,165,000
+Traffic - \$6,565,000

 This segment of the CIP addresses safety and usability of our multi-modal transportation systems.
-The predominant project in this category is the North Dakota Avenue Railroad Overpass (page 20) which is planned to coincide with the development of the Fieldstone Subdivision to the northwest.
 Bike paths continue to receive a priority in the CIP with the Shared Use Path System Expansion (page 15) where local funding from the Local Option Sales Tax receipts has been increased by \$500,000 over the five year life of the CIP in an effort to complete the new Skunk River Trail segment from the Hunziker Youth Sports Complex to River Valley Park.
 In addition, the Shared Use Path Improvements (page 96) will help us maintain the existing segments along 24th Street, Bloomington Road, Lincoln Way, Grand Avenue, and Stuart Smith Park.
 Traffic Engineering Studies (page 17) will aid in our long-range traffic planning by analyzing accidents, origin destinations, and hourly models.
 Our older signals will be replaced at Lincoln Way/Hayward, Lincoln Way/Hyland, Lincoln Way/Union Drive, and Dayton/East Lincoln Way in the Traffic Signal Program (page 16).
 In accordance with an existing developer agreement, West Lincoln Way Intersection Improvements (page 18) will be installed at Dotson/Lincoln Way and Franklin/Lincoln Way when traffic thresholds reach agreed upon levels.
 Finally, US 69 Intersection Improvements (page 19) reflect the revisiting of the controversial improvements at 13th Street and Grand Avenue as the result of the recently updated Long-Range Transportation Plan.